 For 75 of her 103 years she lived in Tacoma.
 Most of them in her home at 1219 South 13th in the hilltop neighborhood.
 But on a late Spring day in 1915 Nettie was in Oakland and she went to see a movie.

 The film was a popular sensation and the seats were full in the big theater.
 The movie house did not segregate seating for people of color and even if they had its likely Mrs. Asberry would have taken a center seat on the main floor anyway.
 At 50 years old Nettie Asberry was no shrinking violet.

 Nettie was one of Tacoma’s most respected artists and teachers.
-She held an arts degree from the University of Kansas and a Ph.D. in music composition from the Kansas Conservatory of Music and Elocution.
+She held an arts degree and studied music composition at the Kansas Conservatory of Music and Elocution.
 In 1913, Nettie founded the Tacoma Chapter of the NAACP, cited in the organization’s magazine Crisis, as the first chapter west of the Mississippi River.
 She was an activist in the suffrage movement gaining women, including black women, the right to vote in Washington State in 1910, a decade before the passage of the 19th amendment nationwide.

 Nettie was also an accomplished speaker and performing artist.
 She was entirely familiar with the theater surroundings that day as the house lights went down and the silent picture’s thundering theme music began.
 But she was braced for a cultural shock and deep personal offense.
 Following a pretentious on-screen statement claiming artistic license in the story to follow, the proscenium filled with the main title-The Birth of a Nation.